cloudera-labs/hms-mirror/README.md

 hadoop.proxyuser.hive.hosts=*
 ```

 Credentials from the 'upper' cluster will be projected down to the 'lower' cluster.
-This means the `hive` user in the upper cluster, when running with 'non-impersonation' will require access to the datasets in the lower cluster HDFS.
+The `hive` user in the upper cluster, when running with 'non-impersonation' will require access to the datasets in the lower cluster HDFS.

 For table creation in the 'upper' clusters Metastore, a permissions check will be done on the lower environments directory for the submitting user.
 So, both the service user AND `hive` will require access to the directory location specified in the lower cluster.

-When the two clusters _share_ accounts and the same accounts are used between environment for users and service accounts, then access should be simple.
+When the two clusters _share_ accounts, and the same accounts are used between environments for users and service accounts, then access should be simple.

 When a different set of accounts are used, the 'principal' from the upper clusters service account for 'hive' and the 'user' principal will be used in the lower cluster.
-Which means additional HDFS policies in the lower cluster may be required to support this cross environment work.
+This means additional HDFS policies in the lower cluster may be required to support this cross-environment work.

 ## Permissions